TrAyZeN/i3kbdisp/README.md

 **Modifier key**: A modifier key is a special key (or combination) on a computer keyboard that temporarily modifies the normal action of antother key when pressed together.

+## Contributing
+Contributions are welcome!
+Just [submit a pull request](https://github.com/TrAyZeN/i3kbdisp/compare).

+If you want to report a bug or request a feature just [open an issue](https://github.com/TrAyZeN/i3kbdisp/issues/new).

+## License
+This project is licensed under [MIT License](https://github.com/TrAyZeN/i3kbdisp/blob/master/LICENSE).